-It’s also useful for tracking the impact of a marketing campaign and then doubling down on the most effective elements and changing those that are weaker.
+Sentiment analysis is also useful for tracking the impact of a marketing campaign, and then doubling down on its most effective elements and changing those that are weaker.
 Such an analysis can help you establish a better marketing campaign and assist in other areas such as your social media strategy and influencer marketing.

 Understand the voice of the customer

-Industry leaders always try to discover the voice of the customer by identifying the wording (positive words or negative mentions) that people use and the topics that are most talked about in relation to your niche or brand.
+Industry leaders always try to discover the voice of the customer by identifying the wording (positive words or negative mentions) that people use, the social media buzz, and the topics that are most talked about in relation to their niche or brand.
 Then use these topics and tone in your marketing strategy to forge stronger connections, or rephrase some of your marketing efforts into language that’s more easily understood and that taps into the general market attitude.

 Identify your strengths and weaknesses

 The feedback collection and sentiment analytics, as performed by AI, enables you to generate insights regarding your brand perception and also to play up your strengths and correct your weaknesses.
-Compare your profile with that of your competitors to see where they are racing ahead.
-Performing a competitor’s analysis may lead a company to even consider adopting some of their tactics (with your own company’s adaptations, of course).
+Also, a company can compare its profile with that of its competitors to see where they are racing ahead.
+Performing a competitor’s analysis may lead a company to even consider adopting some of their tactics (with the company’s own adaptations, of course).
 This takes place in order to bolster the company’s own marketing strategy and product decisions.

 Defuse a crisis before it develops

 The sentiment analysis algorithm allows companies to monitor the different digital platforms and helps them manage crisis management, as it enables a company to spot negative mentions, and then respond swiftly and effectively before momentum builds up and you’re facing a catastrophe.

 Discover new leads

-Finally, sentiment analysis enables companies to discover new prospects who need your solution, product, or services, but don’t yet know about your brand.
-Use social listening to identify them and target them with a well-placed promotional offer, voucher, or marketing campaign.
+Finally, audience sentiment analysis enables companies to discover new prospects who need your solution, product or services, but don’t yet know about your brand.
+Use social listening and customer experience analytics to identify and target them with a well-placed promotional offer, voucher, or marketing campaign.

 Sentiment analysis drives stronger brand building

-Understanding how people feel about your brand over the web and social media requires you to identify the best methods, apply KPIs, and establish benchmark measurements to track your progress.
-Sentiment analysis tools can help make this easier and faster, but it’s still up to you to apply insights to strengthen your marketing campaign, understand what customers want and the voice they use, prevent negative mentions from snowballing into a crisis, and spot new leads to target in the right ways.
+Understanding how people feel about your brand over the web and social media requires you to identify the best methods, apply KPIs and establish benchmark measurements to track your progress.
+Sentiment analysis features can help make this easier and faster, but it’s still up to you to apply crucial insights to strengthen your marketing campaign, understand what customers want and what their online conversation about you is, prevent negative reviews from snowballing into a crisis, and spot new leads to target in the right ways.

 How Affogata can help